AKERKits/tpls/README.md

 ## How to build

-1. Once you got a working template just copy the source-code directly from your browser.
+1. Once you got a working template run `yarn dist` and copy the wanted source from `build` files
-2. Paste it into shopify's custom notifications editor and preview it.
+2. Paste it into Shopify's custom notifications (or Mailchimp) editor and preview it.
 3. if everything works as expected you've done.

-Run `yarn dist` if you want a fresh build.

 ### Orders